Hwang64/PSIS/README.md

 | ori×2  |  39.4   | 60.7 | 43.0 |  21.1  |  43.6 |  52.1 | 32.5 | 51.0  | 53.4 |  33.6 |  57.6 |  68.6 |
 | psis×2 |  40.2   | 61.1 | 44.2 |  22.3  |  45.7 |  51.6 | 32.6 | 51.2  | 53.6 |  33.6 |  58.9 |  68.8 |

+×2 means two times training epochs, which is regarded as training-time augmentation and * indicates no horizontal fliping.
+Above results clearly demonstrate our PSIS is superior and complementary to horizontal flipping and training-time augmentation methods.

 #### Mask R-CNN

+We evaluate PSIS using Mask R-CNN.
+The configuration files are in the ```configs/Mask R-CNN```.
+For more training and testing information, please refer to the [code](https://github.com/open-mmlab/mmdetection).
+The results are shown as belows:

 |Training Sets | AP@0.50:0.95 | AP@0.50 | AP@0.75| AP@Small | AP@Med. | AP@Large |  AR@1 | AR@10 | AR@100 | AR@Small | AR@Med. | AR@Large  |
 |--------------|:------------:|--------:|:------:|:--------:|:-------:|:--------:|:-----:|:-----:|:------:|:--------:|:-------:|:----:|